It is well with me only when I have a chisel in my hand

 Of course these are not the only viable solutions available.
 Many woodworkers are self-taught nowadays and learn how to sharpen from books, magazines, videos, and classes, and have developed methods that work well for them.
 I am not minimizing those successes, merely proposing methods to further advance their skills.

 These guys achieve popularity and financial success by helping amateurs get better results quickly after reading only a few pages in their $29.99 book, or attending their 2-hour class.
-To maintain their popularity and income, the techniques some (but not all) of them promote must be dumb-as-dirt simple, and are often shortcuts and gimmicks yielding “instantaneous gratification,” without the need to learn real skills.
+To maintain their popularity and income, the techniques some (but not all) of them promote must be dumb-as-dirt simple, and often involve shortcuts and gimmicks yielding “instantaneous gratification,” without the need to learn real skills.
 Nothing wrong with that, but is it good enough for you?

 Unlike amateurs satisfied with superficial results, professionals need real skills that yield consistent results long-term.